Guilt as a Resident Physician

 I should call…

-These thoughts pretent to be useful.
-Motivating, even.
+These thoughts pretend to be useful—motivating, even.
 But they’re not.

-When turned inward, they fuel guilt, frustration, and anxiety, and lead us to make poor decisions.
-When turned outward, they create resentment and disappointment.
+Turned inward, they fuel guilt, frustration, and anxiety, and lead us to make poor decisions.
+Turned outward, they create resentment and disappointment.

 Here’s a real example.
-I was a second-year resident, raising a 8- and 4-year-old alongside my equally busy resident physician husband.
-I had promised my pre-teen sister-in-law a weekend stay at our place and planned to pick her up while I was in her town (an hour a way) for my nephew’s birthday.
+I was a second-year resident, raising an eight- and four-year-old alongside my equally busy resident physician husband.
+I had promised my preteen sister-in-law a weekend stay at our place and planned to pick her up while I was in her town (an hour away) for my nephew’s birthday.

 Something got lost in communication.
 My mother-in-law, whom I love, drove her all the way to our house while I was driving to theirs.